Plastic Film Recycling

 Plastic film items, including grocery bags, bubble wrap, air pillows, and plastic-padded Amazon envelopes, are a significant source of contamination in Tufts' recycling stream.

-If you are unable to put plastic film items into a specialty recycling bin, please place these items in the trash.
+If you cannot put plastic film items into a specialty recycling bin, make sure to place these items in the trash.

 Plastic Film Recycling Challenge